willi123yao/bo/README.md

-# Mr. Avocado
+# Bo
-Helper Mod bot for discordbots.org
+A moderation bot to help the Discord Bot List staff team.